 One of the best ways to get financing aid is through employer sponsorship.
 This is a great option because you won’t have to pay interests like you would with a private or government loan.
 In fact, this is also an opportunity that benefits both the company and yourself.

 Not only will your company be investing in upskilling existing employees, but you will also be able to equip yourself with added skills to advance in the career world.
 You can always ask your employer about such opportunities or if it is a possibility that they are willing to look into it.
 You can also work out an agreement that both parties are comfortable with; partial funding, full funding, or others.

 It is important to do your research.
 Some universities and bootcamps offer flexible payment methods that allow you to pay your tuition in staggered payments.
 This way, you won’t have to worry about paying the entire fee upfront.

 Some of the most popular alternatives include deferred tuition, month-to-month installments, or income share agreements.
-Some coding bootcamps boast hire employment rate so they will only require you to pay once you’ve landed a job and started earning beyond a specific amount.
+Some coding bootcamps boast a hire employment rate so they will only require you to pay once you’ve landed a job and started earning beyond a specific amount.